 - (a) Payment of all taxes and dues; - (b) Offset accumulated losses in previous years, if any; - (c) Legal reserve, which is 10% of leftover profits.
-However, this restriction does not apply in the event that the amount of the accumulated legal reserve equals or exceeds the company's total capital stock; - (d) Allocation or reverse of special reserve as required by law or government authorities;
+However, this restriction does not apply in the event that the amount of the accumulated legal reserve equals or exceeds YOI's total capital stock; - (d) Allocation or reverse of special reserve as required by law or government authorities; - (e) The remaining net profits and the retained earnings from previous years will be allocated as shareholders' dividend.
+The Board of Directors will prepare a distribution proposal and submit the same to the shareholders' meeting for review and approval by a resolution.